zhu-jz/rodent_code/readme.txt

 - Fruit-like weak pawns eval
 - passed pawns eval
 - outposts (B, N, even R), further bonus if defended by a pawn
-- logaritmically scaled King safety
-  (with bigger bonus for the first attack by a piece)
-- possibility to give check and safe queen contact checks
+- two different King safety functions, including attacks on king zone, check threats and attacking material
 - hanging pieces
 - minor pieces attacked/defended by a pawn (overlaps with hanging pieces)
 - bad bishops (using bitmask of obstructing pawns)
-- (half)open files for rooks with additional tmibonus if they target enemy king
+- (half)open files for rooks with additional bonus if they target enemy king
 - rook on 7th rank cutting off enemy king or attacking pawns

-Mobility evaluation is sometimes inexact due to the concept of "transparent pieces".
+Mobility and check threat evaluation is sometimes inexact due to the concept of "transparent pieces".
 For example, own queen is considered transparent for the bishop.
 This might cause occasional error in evaluating whether a bishop can check enemy king, or force the engine to rely on search in order to avoid certain blockages.
 However, this solution passed the tests.

 VII.
 OPENING BOOK